TEAM Investors Have Opportunity to Lead Atlassian Corporation Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, March 27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlassian Corporation ("Atlassian" or the "Company") (NASDAQ: TEAM).
+LOS ANGELES, March 28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlassian Corporation ("Atlassian" or the "Company") (NASDAQ: TEAM).

 Class Period: August 5, 2022 – November 3, 2022